 The changes in climate that non-native species experience as they spread in their new ranges are analogous to the changes in climate that native populations of those same species will experience over time with climate change.
 Invasions therefore provide a useful model system to study the pace, limits and ecological consequences of rapid adaptation to changing climate.

-Work by Jake Alexander has shown that the Eurasian species prickly lettuce (Lactuca serriola) has evolved earlier flowering phenology after introduction to arid parts of its non-native range.
+Our work has shown that the Eurasian species prickly lettuce (Lactuca serriola) has evolved earlier flowering phenology after introduction to arid parts of its non-native range.
 Despite undergoing rapid evolution and climatic niche expansion relative to the source region (Europe), the total variation in phenology observed in the non-native range, as well as the climate niche, does not exceed that found in the native range as a whole.
 This suggest that Lactuca can adapt rapidly to different climates that are within the climatic niche of the species, but hits a constraint to adaptation that occurs at the niche, or distribution, boundary.
 In this case, we might not expect evolution to “resuce” populations that already occur at the arid range edge following climate change.

 adaptation at species range margins